Guide to Basement Ceiling Height Code & Requirements IRC R305.1

 Fixtures: Lighting and integrated speakers can also exist within this lower clearance zone.

-If you are dealing with sloped ceilings (common in older renovations), a different rule applies: at least 50% of the required floor area must have a 7-foot ceiling, and no portion of the required area can be less than 5 feet high.
+If you are dealing with a sloped ceiling, use the separate rule: at least 50% of the required floor area must have a 7-foot ceiling height, and no portion of the required area can be less than 5 feet.

 Non-Habitable Storage and Mechanical Zones